-Jeffry nominated the Birdwood Golf Couse as a GEM and it was added to the Top 100 website on January 3rd 2011.
+Jeffry nominated the Birdwood Golf Couse as a GEM and it was added to the Top 100 website in January 2011.
 Jeffry’s comments are as follows: “The University of Virginia’s golf course, Birdwood has been recognized as one of the top collegiate courses in America and hosts the highly ranked UVa men and women’s golf teams.
 Its 500-acre setting offers a variety of terrain in the foothills on the Blue Ridge Mountains.”

 Set within a hilly 570-acre property that was purchased by the University of Virginia in 1974, the Birdwood course was unveiled to the golfing world by Maryland-based architect Lindsay Ervin a decade later.

 Now owned and operated by the Boar’s Head Resort, Birdwood is still home to both the men’s and women’s golf teams from the University of Virginia, but a far greater number of ordinary fee paying golfers are now able to appreciate the undoubted charms of such a fine course.

 Dye Designs carried out a renovation of the course in 2005, but everything changed in 2018.
 Scot Sherman, lead architect at Love Golf Design, picks up the story:

 “Plans for a new tennis stadium, new golf team building, new entry road, and other infrastructure provided the university with an opportunity to look at using some of the existing golf property for these facilities.
 So, this in turn led us to consider rerouting the old course and building a brand-new layout on unused adjacent property to allow for building expansion.”